zac-heisey/prime-wellness/4-yoga.md

 </section>
 <section id="flex-section">
   <div class="yoga-class-description">
-    <h3>RISE Vinyasa Yoga</h3>
+    <h3>RISE Therapy Yoga</h3>
-    <p>Rise Vinyasa offers energetic sequences with fluid transitions and opportunities for advancing your practice.
-While maintaining a foundation that is accessible to all-levels, you will learn unique variations to postures, proper alignment techniques, and grow stronger and leaner.</p>
+    <p>Rise Therapy is a restorative, skillful class led by a doctor of Physical Therapy and aimed towards safely realigning joints, opening fascia, and recovering muscle damage.
+This class will counter active lifestyles and guide you to a healthy foundation for your body to operate to at its peak capacity.</p>
   </div>
   <div class="yoga-class-description">
-    <h3>RISE Power Yoga</h3>
+    <h3>RISE Flow Yoga</h3>
-    <p>RISE Power is an all-levels call that aims to challenge your practice by building internal heat, utilizing heating breath, and offering opportunities for advanced postures.
-With focus on core activation and building strength, you can expect a dynamic sequence that will challenge you to the next level.</p>
+    <p>Rise Flow is an all-levels class promoting continuous movement and a connection to breath.
+Embodying a breath-to-movement pattern in every class, we will heat up internally, fire up the limbs, and then stretch it out releasing tension and stiffness as the class winds down.
+Perfect for building strength and flexibility!</p>
   </div>
 </section>